MihneaLiute/MedWebApp/README.md

 ﻿# MedWebApp

-MedWebApp is a web application designed to provide a platform for accessing and managing an on-demand medical services business.
+MedWebApp is a prototype Web Application designed to provide a platform for accessing and managing an on-demand medical services business.
 Users can browse available services, book appointments, and manage their profiles.
 The application supports different roles such as customers, providers, and administrators, each with specific functionalities.